MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 10. You should still be logged in to the **Microsoft Purview Portal**.
 If not, open Microsoft Edge, maximize the browser, and navigate to the **Microsoft Purview Portal**: [**https://compliance.microsoft.com**](https://compliance.microsoft.com/).

-11. Note this step is an explantional step and not designed for users to complete in this lab.
+11. Note this step is an optional step and not designed for users to complete in this lab.
 This step is meant to explain how to see the **DLP Policy Matches**.
 Previously, you would have been able to see it via the **Reports** page which has now been deprecated.

 In order to see the **DLP Policy Matches** users must perform the following:
-- Enable org sutmization upon logging into the tenant by running *Enable-organizationcustomization*.
+- Enable org customization upon logging into the tenant by running *Enable-organizationcustomization*.
 This takes about 2-3 hour to replicate through the tenant.
 -  Run *Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true* to enable audit logging.
 - The audit logging takes about 24hours to show as enabled a well.
     	**Note:** This explanation may require users to have the SPE5 tenant.